Rob Refsnyder: New York Yankees (2012–2017)

 The Yankees assigned Refsnyder to Charleston to start the 2013 season.
-After posting a .370 batting average and a .452 on-base percentage (OBP) in 13 games, Refsnyder was promoted to the Tampa Yankees of the High–A Florida State League on April 19.
+After posting a .370 batting average and a .452 on-base percentage (OBP) in 13 games, he was promoted to the Tampa Yankees of the High-A Florida State League on April 19.
 He batted .283 with a .408 OBP and a .404 slugging percentage in 117 games for Tampa, hitting six home runs and recording 51 RBIs.

-Refsnyder began the 2014 season with the Trenton Thunder of the Double–A Eastern League.
-With the help of Marcus Thames, the Thunder's hitting coach, Refsnyder made changes to his swing that increased his power output.
-He won the Eastern League Player of the Week Award for the week of May 26 – June 1.
-After batting .342 with six home runs in 60 games for Trenton, Refsnyder was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League on June 10.
-Refsnyder finished the season with a .300 average, eight home runs, and 33 RBI in 77 games for Scranton/Wilkes-Barre.
-Playing second base, he was one of the Yankees' top prospects.
+Refsnyder began the 2014 season with the Trenton Thunder of the Double-A Eastern League.
+With the help of Marcus Thames, the Thunder's hitting coach, Refsnyder changed his swing to increase his power output.
+He won the Eastern League Player of the Week Award for the week ending June 1.
+After batting .342 with six home runs in 60 games for Trenton, Refsnyder was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League on June 10.
+He finished the season with a .300 average, eight home runs, and 33 RBI in 77 games in Triple-A. Playing second base, he was one of the Yankees' top prospects.

-The Yankees gave Refsnyder an opportunity to compete for a spot with the major league team in 2015, but assigned him to Scranton/Wilkes-Barre to start the season so that he could continue to work on his defense.
-The Yankees promoted Refsnyder to the major league club on July 11.
-With his callup, Refsnyder became the fourth position player in MLB history to be born in South Korea, following Hee-seop Choi, Shin-Soo Choo, and Jung-ho Kang.
-He made his major league debut that day and recorded his first two major league hits--including a two-run home run--on July 12.
-After Refsnyder played four games, the Yankees optioned him to Scranton/Wilkes-Barre.
-The Yankees promoted Refsnyder to the majors once again on September 1, 2015, as part of their September call-ups.
+The Yankees gave Refsnyder an opportunity to compete for a spot with the major league team in 2015 but assigned him to Triple-A to start the season so that he could continue to work on his defense.
+The Yankees promoted Refsnyder to the majors on July 11.
+With his callup, he became the fourth position player in MLB history to be born in South Korea, following Hee-seop Choi, Shin-Soo Choo, and Jung-ho Kang.
+Refsnyder made his major league debut that day and recorded his first two major league hits, including a two-run home run, on July 12.
+After four games, the Yankees optioned him to Scranton/Wilkes-Barre.
+The Yankees promoted Refsnyder to the majors once again on September 1, as part of their September call-ups.
 Refsnyder finished the regular season with a .302 average and two home runs in the major league, where he played second base.
-He started for the Yankees in the 2015 American League Wild Card Game, which they lost.
+He started for the Yankees in the American League (AL) Wild Card Game, which they lost.